hkchengrex/STCN/README.md

 ![bmx](https://imgur.com/SIFq5c1.gif) ![pigs](https://imgur.com/nHvWuzi.gif)

+*News:* In the [YouTubeVOS 2021 challenge](https://youtube-vos.org/challenge/2021/leaderboard/), STCN achieved 1st place accuracy for novel (unknown) classes and 2nd place in overall accuracy.
+Our solution is faster and lighter than the overall 1st place.

 We present Space-Time Correspondence Networks (STCN) as the new, effective, and efficient framework to model space-time correspondences in the context of video object segmentation.
 STCN achieves SOTA results on multiple benchmarks while running fast at 20+ FPS without bells and whistles.
 Its speed is even higher with mixed precision.
 Despite its effectiveness, the network itself is very simple with lots of room for improvement.
 See the paper for technical details.